BenPortz/job-scout/README.md

 ### Why the stages are separate

-The model does not both gather the evidence and grade it.
-FIND collects listings, deterministic code decides what qualifies, and the judge scores only listings that already cleared the filters.
+The model needs to have some separation from the data.
+If one agent did both, whatever it happened to find would become the evidence for its own conclusion, and a thin market would look the same as a broken search.
+Instead FIND collects listings, deterministic code follows simple rules about what should be selected, and the judge agent scores only listings that already cleared the filters.
 The judge has no browser access.

-If one agent did both, whatever it happened to find would become the evidence for its own conclusion, and a thin market would look the same as a broken search.
 Separating them keeps those cases distinguishable: a failed FIND is recorded as `find_failed`, and the report says "Search did not run" instead of showing an empty result.

 ### Design notes

-**Deterministic filters before the expensive stage.** Remote, recency, company stage, title, and compensation are all checked in code.
+**Deterministic filters before the expensive stage.** Remote versus hybrid, recency, company stage, title, and compensation are all checked in code.
 The model sees a handful of pre-qualified listings instead of a hundred raw ones, which cuts cost and makes runs reproducible.
 The same raw file always yields the same candidates file, so you can re-run the judge against a